 top of page

-HPR is an AAALAC-accredited contract research organization providing nonhuman primate (NHP) disease models for preclinical efficacy testing of potential therapeutics.
+HPR is an AAALAC-accredited contract research organization providing nonhuman primate (NHP) disease models for preclinical efficacy testing of new therapeutics.

 Why NHP?

-The macaque is ideal for providing quality and translatable preclinical efficacy of therapeutics bound for clinical testing.
+The macaque is ideal for providing crucial preclinical efficacy data for new therapeutics headed for clinical testing.

 Accelerated success